Spenc3rB/YDWG-02-C2/README.md

 }
 ```

-This means that we could possibly brute force the credentials since there is no Web Application Firewall (WAF), and gain access to the device.
+We could also possibly brute force the credentials, and gain access to the device.
 As a reminder the default credentials are `admin:admin` in the web application.

 #### 2.3.1.2 Sniffing Access Point Credentials